 - 6.1 In most circumstances, parents and carers will be notified if their child makes or is involved in an allegation against staff.
 However, if the police or social services are to be involved, they will be contacted first and will advise the Academy as to what information may or may not be disclosed to the parents. - 6.2 Parents and carers will be made aware of any progress in the investigation, and the outcome will be explained to them.
 This may be a criminal prosecution or a disciplinary outcome. - 6.3 If social services and the police are involved, depending on the severity of the case, the Academy may seek advice on what type of additional support the child may need. - 6.4 The Brooke Weston Trust owes a duty of care to all its employees and will make its best endeavours to minimise the stress of any allegations made against an employee and the disciplinary process.

-- 6.5 In most cases the employee who is the subject of the investigation will be informed as soon as possible after the allegation has been made.
+The Trust provides access to an Employee Assist Program (EAP) and details of this will be provided to the individual. - 6.5 In most cases the employee who is the subject of the investigation will be informed as soon as possible after the allegation has been made.
 The employee will then be advised on what will happen next.
-If the police or social services are to be involved, they will be contacted before the employee and will advise what information may be disclosed to the employee under investigation. - 6.6 If the employee is a member of a union or any other professional association, the employee should be advised to contact that body at the outset of the investigation. - 6.7 The employee will be kept informed of the progress of the case and any work-related issues.
+If the police or social services are to be involved, they will be contacted before the employee and will advise what information may be disclosed to the employee under investigation.

+- 6.6 If the employee is a member of a union or any other professional association, the employee should be advised to contact that body at the outset of the investigation. - 6.7 The employee will be kept informed of the progress of the case and any work-related issues.
 The Academy will consider whether any additional support should be given to the employee, including any transitional support if an employee returns to work (after a suspension) and consider what needs to be done to manage the contact between the employee and child.